 Biblical Study Trip: Italy

 You arrive in Rome (FCO), one of the most fascinating cities on earth!
 Depending on your flight’s arrival time (most are morning).
 After transferring from the airport to your hotel and getting settled, we recommend a leisurely walk through Rome to St. Peter’s Basilica.
 If you really want to stretch your legs - enjoy a bird’s eye view from the top of the dome designed by Michelangelo.
-We recommend scheduling a private evening tour of the Vatican Museum and the Sistine Chapel.
-This is a higher cost but offers an exceptional value for the experience and includes an aperitivo in the Vatican courtyard.
+We plan to book an evening tour of the Vatican Museum and the Sistine Chapel.
 Dinner and overnight in Rome.

 Tuesday, March 31: Rome